WeDemCowards/dotfiles/README.md

 # A place for my dotfiles to live
 Just some of my config files, nothing much else to see here...

-If you find yourself here by chance let me assure you that copying my figgies is a **bad idea**.
+If you find yourself here by chance let me assure you that copying my configs is a **bad idea**.
 This shit is terrible.
 The only reason this repo is public is for conveniences sake.

 If for some reason you want to use them, here's the software they are for:
 - neovim